-All details of the Story can be seen in the mouse over or in right pane overview, including the user or team to which it is assigned, the user story and optionally a detailed description,and any relevant file attachments.
+All Story details can be seen in the mouse over or in right pane overview, including the user or team to which it is assigned, the user story and optionally a detailed description,and any relevant file attachments.

-Stories pass through a number of workflow “states” on their way from being newly created and “Ready” through “In Progress” to “Done.”
-State changes are made manually, but automatically reflected through the hierarchy to which the story belongs.
-Similarly, the value/effort estimation of a story will be aggregated and summed up through the hierarchy, so that its effect on the overall endeavor is transparent to all.
+Stories pass through several workflow “states” on their way from being newly created and “Ready” through “In Progress” to “Done.”
+State changes are made manually but automatically reflected through the hierarchy to which the story belongs.
+Similarly, a story’s value/effort estimation is aggregated and summed up through the hierarchy so that its effect on the overall endeavor is transparent to all.

 Issues and Ideas

-Although Issues and Ideas can be planned to Releases, Sprints or Kanban and exist independently, they can also be linked to a Story and integrated with its implementation.
-In the latter case, the progress of the Story is reflected in the original Issue or Idea items.
+Although Issues and Ideas can be planned for Releases, Sprints or Kanban and exist independently, they can also be linked to a Story and integrated with its implementation.
+In the latter case, the Story’s progress is reflected in the original Issue or Idea items.

-Quite often, Stories require some infrastructural things in place before they can be completed.
-For that, Infrastructure Stories can be created and a dependency can be created between them and the Stories.
+Stories often require some infrastructural things in place before they can be completed.
+Infrastructure Stories can be created and a dependency can be made between them and the Stories.
 Stories with dependencies cannot be executed to completion until the Infrastructure Story’s execution is completed.

 Delegation of Stories

-Stories can be worked on in the Product or Sprint Backlogs of their host Circle.
-However, stories can be delegated to other Circles or to third party applications like Jira.
+Stories can be worked on in their host Circle’s Product or Sprint Backlogs.
+However, stories can be delegated to other Circles or to third-party applications like Jira.
 A copy of the story is created in the delegated Circle or application and progress and details synchronized with Agemba.
 Delegated stories have the “delegation” icon displayed on their story card.

-For ease of use, large Story Maps can be maneuvered on screen and zoomed in and out.
+Large Storymaps can be maneuvered on screen and zoomed in and out for ease of use.
 They can also be filtered to show specific sections of the tree.
 The tree can be restructured and story types changed.
-The Story Map, or sections of it can be exported to PDF.
+The Storymap, or sections of it can be exported to PDF.

 “How to” Video